 Mosquito net: Malaria is a big thing in Africa.
 The last thing you would want at the Varsity is getting ill and in effect, missing exams.
 Get a mosquito net to keep you safe.
 You can also get mosquito sprays, and coils to protect the entire room.

 Electric iron: After the laundry, comes ironing your dresses for the week.
 Also, get hangers to hang them.

 Laundry: Get a laundry basket or bag to keep your dirty clothes before the laundry.
 This makes your room organized and tidy.
 Don’t forget to buy pegs.

 Bins: Talking about making your room tidy, one thing you should not leave out is a small dust bin and other things that keep your room clean.

 Curtains: Some uni curtains are basically transparent.
 Get curtains if you have extra cash to spend.

-Fire extinguisher: Most halls or hostels provide fire extinguishers.
+Fire extinguishers: Most halls or hostels provide fire extinguishers.
 But if you find it empty or unavailable, you might want to replace it for your personal safety.

 Some people really don’t like buying food outside, they just want to cook their own meals.
-Even if you’re not the type that like cooking, there are certain things you cannot live without at your hall.
+Even if you’re not the type that likes cooking, there are certain things you cannot live without in your hall.

 - A small gas or electric cooker